garethtdavies/mina-taxes/README.md

 # mina-taxes
-A repository for exporting data from MinaExplorer for popular tax software
+A repository for exporting data from MinaExplorer for popular tax software.
+This is a tool to aid exporting in the format required for each software, it is **not** tax advice and you should manually review any export.

 Currently this will only generate an export of all transactions (not fee transfers) in a Koinly supported format.
 This will work in the current format if you are receiving staking rewards from a pool.
 Next steps: